 The Logic Stage of Classical Education is the third and middle stage of the Trivium.

-This stage focuses on teaching a child how to think critically and logically, emphasizing using the Latin grammar students learned in the first stage.
+This stage focuses on teaching children how to think critically and logically, emphasizing the use of the Latin grammar students learned in the first stage.

-The goal of this stage is to teach children how to understand complex concepts, draw logical conclusions, and use language effectively (of which tasks they are assisted by their knowledge gained in the grammar stage).
+This stage aims to teach children how to understand complex concepts, draw logical conclusions, and use language effectively (of which tasks are assisted by their knowledge gained in the grammar stage).

 As they progress through the Logic Stage of Classical Education, they will become more proficient in these skills by learning to reason with structured arguments and use sound judgment when making decisions.